koutlaw/koutlaw/CV.md

 Masters Degree in Professional Studies, New York University Tisch School of the Arts, Interactive Telecommunications Program (ITP), New York, NY.
 Thesis and work focused on mobile computing, virtual reality, programming (C+/Python/esolangs) and media theory.
 Mentored by media theorist Douglas Rushkoff. | September 2003 to May 2005.

 ### SVA
 School of Visual Arts, Computer Art Department, New York, NY.
 1 year BFA track.
-Studies focused on computer art, animation and abstract painting.
+Studies focused on computer art, animation and expressionist painting.

 ### Syracuse University
-B.A., International Relations, Maxwell School of Citizenship with a minor in French.
+B.A., International Relations, Maxwell School of Citizenship, minor in French.
 Syracuse University, Syracuse NY.

 ## Certifications